Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Theoretical results

-As a result, Theorem \ref{thm:stage1boots} asserts that under the null hypothesis of no oscillation the conditional cumulative distribution function of the bootstrap well approximates that of $F(W)$ with high probability if $|x|>d^\circ_{n,p}$ as the right hand side of \eqref{eq:boundthm1} converges to 0.
-The restricted range $|x|>d^\circ_{n,p}$ is due to the unbalanced variances of $L_n(i,\omega)$ across $i$ and hence there is no positive lower bounds for the latter variances.
+As a result, Theorem \ref{thm:stage1boots} asserts that under the null hypothesis of no oscillation at frequencies $\ge \delta_0$ the conditional cumulative distribution function of the bootstrap well approximates that of $F(W)$ with high probability if $|x|>d^\circ_{n,p}$ as the right hand side of \eqref{eq:boundthm1} converges to 0.
+The restricted range $|x|>d^\circ_{n,p}$ is due to the unbalanced variances of $L_n(i,\omega)$ across $i$, where there is no positive lower bounds.
 The unbalanced variances of $L_n(i,\omega)$ lead to the possible failure of the Gaussian approximation when $|x|$ is very small.
 On the other hand, Lemma \ref{lem6} in the supplementary material assures that, for $\alpha\in (0,1-\alpha_0]$ where $\alpha_0$ is any positive constant, the $(1-\alpha)$ quantile of $F(W)$ is no less than $c_\alpha\sqrt{\log n}$ for sufficiently large $n$ and some positive constant $c_\alpha$.
 Hence $d^\circ_{n,p}$ is dominated by the latter quantile and Theorem \ref{thm:stage1boots} can be used for the DPPT.